-The primary method requires $V{\rm ID}$ on the RESET# pin only, and can be implemented either in-system or via programming equipment.
-Figure 1 shows the algorithms and Figure 23 shows the timing diagram.
-This method uses standard microprocessor bus cycle timing.
+Sector Protection/ Unprotection requires $V{ID}$ on the RESET# pin only, and can be implemented either insystem or via programming equipment.
+Figure 1, on page 13 shows the algorithms and Figure 23, on page 36 shows the timing diagram.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.